Journey to Costa Rica: A Family Adventure

 This was the trip of a lifetime for my daughter and me.
 We both were overwhelmed by the beauty of the country and the many new adventures offered to us.
 The zip line was a favorite.
 We can't say enough good things about our guides - knowledgeable, engaged, patient and fun!”

 Dear Danny [guide], your positive attitude and attention to detail allowed me the rare opportunity to completely enjoy a vacation.
 It is always stressful to travel with kids, however, on this trip I was able to relax and watch my son grow with each of our adventures.
 You were so much more than a tour guide.
 You, my friend, are a memory maker.
 You and this trip will forever be in our hearts.
 Thank you!”

 Experience geology up-close during visits to Poas Volcano and to Arenal Volcano, where you can walk right up to the rim.
 Learn about rain forest ecology and conservation efforts during a hands-on workshop and hike the trails of La Paz Waterfall Garden to one of the largest butterfly observatories in the world.
-During your trip, meet with a Costa Rican scientist who is working to develop more efficient rocket engines for travel to outer space, and participate in a half-day service project at a local school, where kids can meet with pen pals.
+During your trip, meet with a friendly and enthusiastic farmer named Don Juan for an in-depth tour of his eco farm, and participate in a half-day service project at a local school, where kids can meet with pen pals.
 You’ll also enjoy relaxing with your family at a thermal hot spring and a day at a beachfront hotel, where you can play on the beach, take surf lessons, or go horse-back riding.
 Throughout your vacation, you'll be accompanied by a top-notch local guide, who not only welcomes you to his country and astonishes you with his knowledge, but who loves working with families.
 This unforgettable family vacation to Costa Rica is recommended for families with kids ages 6 and older.